AbdullahToumeh/inhabitant/themes/inhabitant/README.md

-# RED Starter
+# Inhabitent

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A WordPress starter theme for the Inhabitent website, forked from Underscores.

 ## Installation